sarahcsmith/sarahcsmith.github.io/index.md

 ![Headshot](/assets/Headshot.jpg)

 I am an applied microeconomist with an interest in agriculture, climate change, adaptation, water use, and food quality.
-My research looks at the implications of extreme weather and water scarcity, producer decision making, and strategies to support adaptive agricultural industries.
+My research looks at the implications of extreme weather and water scarcity and strategies to support adaptive agricultural industries.